 • If the baby requires transport, the SANTS team will be mobilized by the Transport Neonatologist and prepare for departure.

-• The Transport Neonatologists can give advice on how to proceed with treatment/stabilization by phone or Telehealth.
+• The Transport Neonatologists and/or NICU Fellows can give advice on how to proceed with treatment/stabilization by phone or Telehealth.

 • The SANTS team arrives at the referral site, provides care as ordered by MRHP and/or Transport Neonatologist to stabilize the patient.

-• The SANTS team will do a "call-back" to the Transport Neo and receiving Neonatologist/Pediatrician, providing a thorough history, report and will recieve transport orders.
+• The SANTS team will do a "call-back" to the Transport Neo and receiving Neonatologist/Pediatrician, providing a thorough history, report and will receive transport orders.

 • SANTS team transports patient to receiving site and gives handover to receiving medical and bedside staff.